magao-x/MagAOX/apps/template/readme.md

 # 6. Documentation System Integration

 Next, follow all of these steps to integrate the documentation:
-- in the file `libMagAOX/doc/libMagAOX_doxygen.in` add the application folder the INPUT directive
+- in the file `libMagAOX/doc/libMagAOX_doxygen.in` add the application folder to the INPUT directive
-- in the same file, add the application/doc folder the EXCLUDE directive
+- in the same file, add the application/doc folder to the EXCLUDE directive
 - in the file 'apps/doc/magaox_apps_doxygen.in`  add the application `xxxx/doc/` folder to the `INPUT` directive

 Now running `make doc` in the top level should build all documentation with your new application integrated into it like all the others.

+# 7. Final Steps

+Delete this `readme.md` from the new application folder.

+Commit all of the new files.

+Use your new application to find planets.